Aug 29, 2023

-When you’re looking at a car in a dealership, be aware that although car dealers often have affiliated lenders ready to offer you finance options, including zero down payments, they are not required to provide you with the best car loan deal that they have available.
+When you’re looking at a car in a dealership, be aware that although car dealers often have affiliated lenders ready to offer you finance options, including zero down payment options, some dealerships can't work with buyers that have bad credit.

 A car loan with no money down provides you with a car now and payments later.
 To save money, try to get your term paid off as soon as you can.
 If you do get approved for a no money down loan, try to commit to the shortest term you can manage.

 Long-term loans may be tempting, but in the long run, they’ll usually cost you more.
 It’s a good idea to add a few dollars on top of your monthly payments as often as you can.
 Getting your loan paid off quickly means you can sooner wave goodbye to interest payments.